James Harden: Brooklyn Nets (2021–2022)

-Philadelphia 76ers (2022–present)
+Philadelphia 76ers (2022–2023)

 On February 10, 2022, the Nets traded Harden and Paul Millsap to the Philadelphia 76ers in exchange for Ben Simmons, Seth Curry, Andre Drummond, and two first-round selections.
+Harden switched to No. 1 from the No. 13 he had worn through his entire professional career up to that point, as No. 13 was retired by the 76ers for Wilt Chamberlain.
 On February 25, Harden made his Sixers debut, putting up 27 points, 12 assists, and eight rebounds in a 133–102 win over the Minnesota Timberwolves.
 In the following game on February 27, Harden logged his 68th career triple-double and first as a 76er with a season-high 16 assists to go with his 29 points, 10 rebounds and five steals in a 125–109 win against the New York Knicks.
 He became the first player in NBA history to record 25 plus points and 10 or more assists in his first two games with a new team.
 On March 10, in a game against the Nets, Harden made his 2,561st career three-pointer to pass Reggie Miller (2,560) for third place in total NBA career three-pointers made, behind Ray Allen and Stephen Curry.

 On April 16, during Game 1 of the first round of the playoffs, Harden recorded a double-double of 22 points and 14 assists in a 131–111 win over the Toronto Raptors.
 On April 28, Harden had 22 points, 6 rebounds and 15 assists in a 132–97 Game 6 win, to help the Sixers advance to East semifinals.
 On May 8, Harden had 31 points, seven rebounds and nine assists in a 116–108 Game 4 win over the Miami Heat.
 Harden scored 16 of his 31 points in the fourth quarter to tie the series at 2–2.
 Philadelphia was eliminated by Miami in Game 6, when Harden scored 11 points and committed four turnovers.
 His last basket came with 3:31 left in the second quarter.